 With all these improvements under the hood, SATA will be showing up in many data centers over the next year, and will likely prove an essential tool in managing information as well as the cost of storing it.

-About the author: David Woolf is a testing engineer at the University of New Hampshire InterOperability Laboratory (UNH-IOL), a non-profit interop lab hosting industry-wide testing in Fibre Channel, iSCSI, SATA and SAS.
-He can be contacted at email@example.com.
+David Woolf is a testing engineer at the University of New Hampshire InterOperability Laboratory (UNH-IOL), a non-profit interop lab hosting industry-wide testing in Fibre Channel, iSCSI, SATA and SAS.
+He can be contacted at [email protected].

 Expert Dennis Martin explains SCSI Express for solid-state storage